nkchenz/ajourneyintopythonsource/module.rst

         for cmd in self.commands:
             self.run_command(cmd)

-    # -- Methods that operate on its Commands --------------------------

     def run_command(self, command):
-        """Do whatever it takes to run a command (including nothing at all, if the command has already been run).
-Specifically: if we have already created and run the command named by 'command', return silently without doing anything.
-If the command named by 'command' doesn't even have a command object yet, create one.
-Then invoke 'run()' on that command object (or an existing one).
-        """
         # Already been here, done that? then return silently.
         if self.have_run.get(command):
             return